mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 creation of a new Transient.

 Associations may exist without a Message Carrier if required.
-This may be done if peer cryptographic state, e.g., a pre-shared key, is established out-of-band.
+This may be done if peer cryptographic state such as a pre-shared key is established out-of-band.
-Thus, Associations may be created without the need to send application data to a peer, i.e., without a Remote.
-Associations may also be created from existing Associations.
-In doing so, some state related with an Association may mutate.
+Thus, Associations may be created without the need to send application data to a peer, that is, without a Remote.
+Associations are mutable.
+Transients may export cryptographic state to store in an Association as needed.
+Moreover, this state may be exported directly into the Association or modified before insertion.
+This may be needed to diversify ephemeral Transient keying material from the longer-term Association keying material.

-For example, a pre-shared key may be extended with new Association-specific information for diversification purposes.
-This allows new Associations and their Transients to be quickly created without performing in-band cryptographic handshakes.
+A primary use of Association state is to allow new Associations and their derived Carriers to be quickly created without performing in-band cryptographic handshakes.
 See {{I-D.ietf-taps-crypto-sep}} for more details about this separation.

 ## Remote